gr33ndata/dysl/README.md

 `l.save_training_samples(domain='MyDomain', filename='MyFile.txt')`

-Notice that only works when using custom training-set, adding samples to builtin training-set is not permitted.
+Notice that saving new sample data only works when using custom training-set, adding samples to builtin training-set is not permitted.

 ## Unknown Languages (_Experimantal_)